 The staff of the Western Historical Quarterly is saddened to learn of the death of our friend and colleague, former editor of the WHQ and USU Distinguished Trustee Professor Emerita, Anne M. Butler.
-We will publish a memorial celebrating her life and legacy in an upcoming issue of the WHQ.
+We published a memorial celebrating her life and legacy in the Summer 2015 issue of the WHQ.
 Anne's own obituary can be found here.

 Do you know what goes on behind the scenes in an academic journal?
 Do you realize the intellectual and physical labor invested to bring your work to print and distribute it?
 Do you think Open Access is the answer?
 Read these two thoughtful essays by the Omohundro Institute's Director Dr. Karin Wulf.

 What Does it Take?
 From Submission to Publication at the WMQ.

 Open Access and Historical Scholarship.

 Graduate Student Fellowships at the